jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Using new technology for themselves, and keeping it away from customers, is how the Industrial Age middlemen kept growing.
 Now they hold potent Internet Age levers of power in their hands while customers wait on hold with a call-center or spend 30 minutes filling out claim forms.

 Some middlemen are, in fact, needed.
-Many are not.
+Many, however, are not.
 All of them have been sucking our healthcare system dry for generations while holding back new technologies from reaching the hands of the middle-class.

 Unfortuantely, Main Street doesn't yet notice how screwed we're getting.